Study of Particle Multiplicity of Cosmic Ray Events using 2m$\times$2m Resistive Plate Chamber Stack at IICHEP-Madurai: Results and Discussions

 A few other experiments (KGF\cite{kgf1}, ALICE\cite{alice1}, MACRO\cite{macro1}, DELPHI\cite{delphi1}, ALEPH\cite{aleph1}, KASCADE-Grande\cite{kascade1}, etc.) have also studied the multi-muon tracks in cosmic events.
 Except for the KASCADE-Grande, all other experiments were performed under the ground.
 The underground experiments have observed events with large multiplicities because of the large size of the detectors and the overburden of rock and soil, which are blocking showers with low energy.
 The multiplicity of the cosmic ray particles observed in a detector is highly dependent on the dimensions, aperture, energy threshold and detector's location.
 Hence, it is difficult to compare the results of the aforesaid experiments quantitatively with the small-scale detectors setup in this current study.
 But all the studies based on the aforesaid experiments have indicated a similar discrepancy between the CORSIKA spectra and the observed data.
 The KASCADE-Grande experiment has also concluded that the attenuation length of muons in the atmosphere from the simulation is smaller than estimation from the observed data\cite{kascade1}.

+Although, the bulk of primary particles interacts at center-of-mass energies far below 10\,GeV \cite{corsika763}, it is observed in the simulation that a significant amount of primaries which are responsible for higher particle multiplicities in the present setup, are in the range beyond the scope of the present collider experiments.
 The major problem of the EAS simulation programs is the extrapolation of the hadronic interactions in the high energy range which is not covered by the experimental data.
-The limitation of the experiments to measure the hadronic interactions at this high energy is mainly due limitation of the design of high energy $p\bar{p}$-colliders.
+The limitation of the experiments to measure the hadronic interactions at this high energy is mainly due limitation of the design of high energy $p\bar{p}$-colliders \cite{corsika763}.
 In the present $p\bar{p}$-colliders, the forward direction is not accessible.
-The secondary particles which are off the higher importance in the development of EAS programs are undetected in the beam pipe of the colliders.
+The secondary particles which are of the higher importance in the development of EAS programs are undetected in the beam pipe of the colliders.
 The largest energy fraction of each $p\bar{p}$-collision is carried away by these particles.
 The maximum attainable energy in these colliders is much lower than those found in cosmic rays.
 Therefore, the extrapolations based on theoretical models are mainly used by all the EAS programs.
+While, the energy of the cosmic rays contributing for the single track events in the current detector setups are well within the boundary of the current physics models (upto $\sim$1\,TeV), a significant amount of the interactions contributing for the higher multiplicities are beyond this energy and are not supported by the experimental data \cite{corsika763}.